roelandvs/frontend-data/README.md

 - AreaID
 - GeoDataAsText

+After I've filtered the geo locations out of the datasets I fetch the informations about the geo locations using a reversed geocoding API: [OpenCage Geocoding API](https://opencagedata.com/api)

 ## Functional Programming
 In this project I try to stick to FP principles.
 I'm doing this by using: